 Universal Living Wage Formula

-This is the formula that JE uses.
+This is the formula that Just Economics uses for Buncombe County.
 It is based on the idea that a person who works full-time (40 hours per week) should be able to afford a one bedroom apartment and their other expenses.
 According to the US Department of Housing and Urban Development (HUD), no more than 30% of a person’s gross income should be spent on housing.
 The Universal Living Wage Formula is based on local cost of housing according to HUD’s Fair Market Rents (FMR).
 We chose this formula because it is straightforward, easy to calculate, and reflects local needs.